dak79/odin-landing/README.md

 * When you finish, don’t forget to push it up to GitHub!

 ## Credits

-For this project i used some image.
-Thanks to:
+For this project I used some image.

-Photo by <a href="https://unsplash.com/@ksusha_kazak?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ksenia Kazak</a> on <a href="https://unsplash.com/@ksusha_kazak?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-Photo by Ksenia Kazak on Unsplash
+* Photo by Ksenia Kazak on Unsplash.
-Photo by Ricardo Resende on Unsplash
+* Photo by Ricardo Resende on Unsplash
-Photo by Christina Deravedisian on Unsplash
+* Photo by Christina Deravedisian on Unsplash
-Photo by Dim Gunger on Unsplash
+* Photo by Dim Gunger on Unsplash
-Photo by Hans Isaacson on Unsplash
+* Photo by Hans Isaacson on Unsplash